Flames (web series)

 Flames is a 2018 Indian Hindi-language coming-of-age romantic drama web series produced by The Viral Fever (TVF).
-It was directed by Apoorv Singh Karki and Divyanshu Malhotra, starring Ritvik Sahore and Tanya Maniktala in the lead roles.
+It is named after the game of the same name.
+It is directed by Apoorv Singh Karki and Divyanshu Malhotra, and stars Ritvik Sahore and Tanya Maniktala in lead roles.
 Set in a tuition center in west Delhi, the story follows the lives of two students.
-Its first season premiered in 2018, while the second was released on October 18, 2019.
+Its first season premiered in 2018, while the second was released on 18 October 2019.
 The third season was dropped in October 2022.

-Story

-The series revolves around two teenagers, Rajat, also known as Rajjo (Ritvik Sahore), Ishita (Tanya Maniktala), who fall in love with each other and simultaneously prepare for their examinations.
+The fourth season was released on 21 December 2023.